Training a Puppy During Lockdown

 - The flexible training schedule that is suitable for all breeds

 With One Mind, you can efficiently train your new puppy from your home’s comfort just by using your phone.
-Get all the information about their online platform here.

 4. Give Puppy Extra Love and Attention During Lockdown

 Our final tip for training your new puppy is to shower them with extra love and attention.
 We all know that this year has been anything but easy.
 And, even though you may not realize it – your furry friend can sense when you’re stressed or not feeling your best.

 Yet, despite all the ups and downs of 2020 – inviting a new puppy into your home should be exciting and a well-deserved break from everything else.
 Therefore, erase your negative feelings by giving your new puppy extra love and attention.
 Not only will you feel better, but your pup will feel more comfortable and at home.